bugsnag/bugsnag-php/example/zend-3.0.3/README.md

-# Set up Bugsnag with CodeIgniter
+# Set up Bugsnag with Zend

+This example demonstrates how to set up Bugsnag with the Zend web framework for PHP.
+Before test

 You will need a Bugsnag account.
 Create a new one [here](https://www.bugsnag.com/platforms/php/)!